fooforge/fooforge.com/_posts/2014-09-07-speaking-at-code-talks-2014-in-hamburg.md

 <small>Source: [Flickr](https://www.flickr.com/photos/biblarte/2687948343)</small>

 As an aside, I have **two** free tickets to give away and **five** tickets offering a 50% discount each.
 If you're in need of a ticket, send me [an email](mailto:mike@fooforge.com).
 One ticket per person, first come, first serve and only as long as the conference's not sold out!

+**Update:**
+The two free tickets are gone.
+5x 50% discount tickets are still available.